bcl1713/nixos/wiki/Home.md

 - [Neovim Setup](./Neovim-Setup): Detailed information about the included Neovim configuration
 - [Development Environment](./Development-Environment): Tools and setup for development workflows
 - [Update Management](./Update-Management): How the system update process works
+- [Tailscale Configuration](./Tailscale-Configuration): Using and configuring Tailscale VPN

 ## Troubleshooting